Skip To Main Content

 Administration

-Assistant Principal: Charlotte Dosumu
+Charlotte Dosumu - Principal

 Charlotte Dosumu has dedicated her life to education, spending over 25 years as an elementary educator and recently stepping into the role of assistant principal, which she has held for the past three years.
 Growing up in the small community of Teec Nos Pos, Arizona, Charlotte discovered her passion for teaching at an early age, driven by her love for learning and her desire to share that knowledge with others.